An overview of the Commons renovation, other facilities improvements, and temporary changes to services.

 As everyone who knows Bennington would agree, Commons is irreplaceable.
 Since the earliest days of the College, it has been the center of daily life on campus, a home to the community at large.
 The goal of the forthcoming renovation is to treat this dearly loved building with the care and respect it deserves, providing it with the capacity to serve as home for many future generations of Bennington students, faculty and staff.
 But precisely because Commons is so irreplaceable, the campus is going to feel fundamentally different during the renovation, as we adapt to new settings for some of the key aspects of our daily lives.
 We have done—and will continue—to do our best to make these new settings as comfortable, convenient, beautiful (and fun) as we can, in the spirit of embracing this opportunity to experience Bennington in a new way, together.

 During the Commons renovation, all campus dining will be provided through facilities at the Student Center.
-In order to expand both the cooking capacity and dining seating capacity of the building, the project will entail multiple modifications to the existing building, as well as a collection of temporary facilities exterior to the building.
-The existing cafe kitchen will be modified and expanded within the current space of the kitchen and grab n go area, alongside an additional serving area occupying the area immediately south of the kitchen within the main space.
-We will also be building a significant addition off the west side of the main open space, which will provide the majority of dining seating area within a large, open volume that is designed to be converted into an indoor recreation facility after dining returns to the newly renovated Commons building.
-The addition will include ample daylight as well as glass roll-up doors on the south side, opening onto an outdoor seating area.
+In order to expand both the cooking capacity and dining seating capacity of the building, the project was completed in Summer 2018 which entailed multiple modifications to the existing building, as well as a collection of temporary facilities exterior to the building.
+The existing cafe kitchen was modified and expanded within the current space of the kitchen and grab n go area, alongside an additional serving area occupying the area immediately south of the kitchen within the main space.
+A significant addition was added off the west side of the main open space, providing a new dining area which include ample daylight as well as glass roll-up doors on the south side, opening onto an outdoor seating area.
+The next steps for this space will be the subject of a fall term class, (Re)Center: Reimagining a New Student Center, taught by Andrew Schlatter and Donald Sherefkin.

 Student Health Center

-In mid-December 2016, we began the work of renovating one of the original farm structures on the Bennington Campus—a building which has served multiple functions throughout the succeeding years, including as offices and faculty apartments.
-Now, through a comprehensive addition and adaptive renovation, we are breathing new life into this idiosyncratic and special, but often overlooked building so that it may become the new home for Bennington’s Health and Psych Services.
-The building, which preserves the vernacular character of the original building while incorporating modern, energy-efficient systems, will include offices and support facilities for both programs, along with shared reception and waiting spaces.
-The work is scheduled to be complete by August 2017.
+From December 2016 through August 2017, we engaged in this comprehensive renovation of one of the original farm structures on the Bennington Campus—a building which served multiple functions throughout its more than a 100 year life, including as offices and faculty apartments.
+An addition and adaptive renovation of the existing structure breathed new life into this idiosyncratic and special, but often overlooked, building transforming it into the new home for Bennington’s Health and Psychological Services.
+The building, which preserves the vernacular character of the original building while incorporating modern, energy-efficient systems, includes offices and support facilities for both programs, along with shared reception and waiting spaces.

 Christoff:Finio Architecture is the architectural firm contracted to oversee the design and implementation of the full Commons renovation.